mycrl/hylarana/README.md

 Unlike implementations such as Miracast, AirPlay, etc. that rely on hardware support (WIFI Direct), this library works on most common hardware.

-The project is cross-platform, but the priority platforms supported are Windows and Android, Unlike a solution like DLNA, this project is more akin to airplay, so low latency is the main goal, currently the latency is controlled at around 80-250ms (with some variations on different platforms with different codecs), and maintains a highly easy to use API and very few external dependencies.
+The project is cross-platform, but the prioritized supported platforms are Windows, Android, Macos, with Linux only supported for reception.
+Unlike solutions such as DLNA, this project is more similar to airplay, so low latency is the main goal, currently the latency is controlled at around 80-250ms (it will be different on different platforms with different codecs), and maintains a very easy to use API and few external dependencies.

 Unlike traditional screen casting implementations, this project can work in forwarding mode, in which it can support casting to hundreds or thousands of devices at the same time, which can be useful in some specific scenarios (e.g., all advertising screens in a building).

 ## How was this achieved?

-First of all screen capture, this part of the implementation of each platform independently separate, currently windows and android capture the highest efficiency, because the use of hardware-accelerated textures, android uses the virtual display, windows uses the WGC, and linux only uses the x11grab, so the efficiency of linux is poorer.
+The first is screen capture, this part of each platform independently separate implementation, but all use hardware accelerated texture, Android use virtual display, Windows use WGC, and Macos use screenshencapturekit.

-For audio and video codecs, H264 is used for video and Opus is used for audio, again, hardware accelerated codecs are available for both windows and android.
-Currently, the hardware codecs on windows are adapted to Qsv and D3D11VA, while android is adapted to Qualcomm, Kirin, and RK series of socs.
+In terms of audio and video codecs, H264 is used for video and Opus is used for audio.
+Similarly, Windows, Android and Macos all provide hardware accelerated codecs, and the current hardware codecs on Windows are adapted to Qsv and D3D11VA, Android is adapted to Qualcomm, Kirin, and RK series of socs, while Macos uses the Video Toolbox.

 Both SRT and UDP multicast schemes are used for the transport layer of the data.
 The audio and video data transmitted by the transport layer are bare streams and do not contain similar encapsulations such as FLV.
 For SRT, many parameters have been adjusted in detail to suit the LAN environment, so that when using the SRT transport layer, the delay can be controlled at about 20-40 ms. The UDP multicast scheme has only a receive buffer and no transmit buffer, and the fixed maximum delay of UDP multicast is 40 ms, which is used to sort and wait for packets in the buffer.

-The graphics interface also uses both Direct3D11 and WebGPU solutions, WebGPU is a cross-platform graphics interface wrapper library, but on some older devices on windows, WebGPU does not work because WebGPU requires a minimum of Direct3D12 support, so Direct3D11 is provided on windows programme.
-Similarly, the graphics implementations for windows and android are fully hardware accelerated, in general, a video frame is captured, encoded, decoded and displayed within the GPU, and scaling and format conversion for video frames on windows is also fully hardware accelerated.
+The graphics interface also uses two solutions, Direct3D11 and WebGPU.
+WebGPU is a cross-platform graphics interface wrapper library, but WebGPU can't work on some old devices on Windows, because WebGPU needs at least Direct3D12 support, so Direct3D11 is provided on Windows.
+Similarly, the graphics implementations for Windows, Android, Macos are all fully hardware accelerated.
+In general, the capture, encoding, decoding and display of a video frame is performed inside the GPU, and the scaling and formatting of video frames on Windows is also fully hardware accelerated.
+For Macos and Android the situation is somewhat less so, except for YUV textures which are not available hardware accelerated, otherwise in line with Windows, they are fully hardware accelerated.

 ## Build Instructions